Bloomfield Road: History

 On 16 October 1993, full plans for the club's proposed new multi-purpose stadium were submitted to the town's mayor by Owen Oyston and Stanley Matthews.
 The plans included a 20,000 capacity stadium with retractable roof, 92 executive boxes in the North and South stands, and a twelve-storey luxury hotel with 115 rooms with balconies overlooking the pitch.
-Leisure facilities included and Olympic-sized swimming pool, indoor five-a-side football area, gymnasium and keep-fit area.
+Leisure facilities included an Olympic-sized swimming pool, indoor five-a-side football area, gymnasium and keep-fit area.
 Every seat would have access to restaurants, bars and fast-food outlets.
 However, in 1996 Oyston was convicted of rape and jailed for six years, and nothing further was heard about the move to Whyndyke Farm.

 A supplement in Blackpool's matchday programme for the visit of Cardiff City on 11 March 2000 revealed the long-awaited plans for the redevelopment of the ground.
 It confirmed that plans had been submitted to the borough council and both the chief executive and principal planning officer said that the proposals were both "realistic and attractive".
 The architects TTH and developer Ballast Wiltshire were both involved in the Stadium of Light development in Sunderland.
 The overall capacity was announced as 15,254.

 On 23 May 2000, the club was given the go-ahead for the redevelopment of Bloomfield Road.
 A unanimous vote by the resort's councillors sealed the fate of plans to replace the existing stadium with an £11 million state-of-the-art structure.

 In 2000 and 2001 respectively, the Spion Kop and West Stand were demolished to make way for the new stands.
-The Kop was closed after the 8 May visit of Colchester United.
+The Kop was closed after 8 May visit of Colchester United.
 The pitch was moved slightly north and west to make room for expansion on the south and east sides of the ground in future years.

 On 7 August 2001, a pre-season friendly against Spanish side Athletic Bilbao was held at Bloomfield Road.
 The game ended 2–2.

 The West Stand was completed in the summer of 2002 and was officially opened on 6 August, with former Seasiders player Keith Walwyn the guest of honour for a friendly against Blackburn Rovers.
 Lord Pendry unveiled a plaque above the main entrance celebrating the Football Foundation's contribution to the new stadium.
 The South Stand, meanwhile, was granted a reprieve which meant it would re-open for visiting supporters for the forthcoming 2002–03 campaign.
 All matches would be all-ticket for visiting support.
 If a club requested more than the 1,500 allocation, Blackpool would open the East Paddock north section, thus allowing a further 1,000 away support.

 On 25 June 2003, fans were allowed into the ground to take a final look around the South and East stands before their demolition.
-Former Pool player Dave Durie was also in attendance.
+Former Blackpool player Dave Durie was also in attendance.

 In July 2003, Bloomfield Road was granted a licence to hold marriage ceremonies.